fonoster/fonoster/README.md

 // ngrok http 3000
 ```

-Everything in PF is an API first and initiaing a call is no exception.
+Everything in PF is an API first, and initiating a call is no exception.
 You can use the SDK to start a call with a few lines of code.

 Example of originating a call with the SDK: